 - 6. Risk Status: It is considered best practice to use a standardized tool to inform treatment plans for youth.
 Many assessments categorize youth as low, medium, or high risk, and are designed to be used as pre/posttests or on an ongoing basis, but there are many other accepted methods.
 If your project records risk status as a part of your enrollment, please group each youth into one of the three categories (low, medium, or high risk).
 If your project does not record risk status or if individual youths had no risk status recorded at entry, enter those youth into the "Unknown/Did not collect" row. - c.
 Youth Participating in Development Activities and Case Management: Record the total number of youth within each enrollment cohort participating in each activity during the current reporting period.
 Youth exiting during the reporting period should also be included in the total if they were actively participating at any time during the quarter before their exit.
-The same youth can be reported across different activities and quarters, if they are active in those activities.
+The same youth can be reported across different activities and quarters if they are active in those activities.
+Include those youth who are identified as "Successfully Completed Still Active" in these counts (see Section 5.1b).